Morganplant/Crowd-Detection-System-Docs/Report2.0/Introduction.md

 1. **Network Topology** - When given the Wi-Fi network Topology, Crowd Pulse will identify the areas, that are the busiest.
 2. **Scanning** - Crowd Pulse can utilise network scanning techniques, to identify, the crowd density of the network as a whole, as well as identify network infrastructure devices, to avoid confusion.

-> [!quote] Objective - Reference This in the Conclusion The Overall goal of this project is to create a modern and efficient solution for monitoring crowd presence and density in a university campus setting.
+> [!quote] Objective
+The Overall goal of this project is to create a modern and efficient solution for monitoring crowd presence and density in a university campus setting.

 Crowd Pulse offers the capability to monitor and analyse historical crowd density data for different locations, allowing users, to identify areas that are busy at certain times of day.
-This is done by utilising the existing Wi-Fi architecture, Other alternative discovery methods where considered the benefits and drawbacks of which are talked about later in this report.
+This is done by utilising the existing Wi-Fi infrastructure, Other alternative discovery methods where considered, the benefits and drawbacks of which are talked about later in this report.

-This Project was Guided by the Project Management Tools and workflows below, which are talked about in more detail later in this report:
+This Project was Guided by the Project Management Tools and workflows below, which are talked about in more detail in the design and management section of this report:
-1. GitHub Project's #insert-reference
+1. GitHub Project's [1]
-2. SMART targets #insert-reference
+2. SMART targets [2]
+3. Weekly Project Log
-3. Agile and Waterfall Methodologies #insert-reference
+4. Agile and Waterfall Methodologies [3][4]
-4. Project Phases and Task Management
+5. Project Phases and Task Management
 ### Motivations
 My reasoning for creating the Crowd Pulse project was threefold
 1. I wanted to test my abilities and Problem Solving Skills in a meaningful and challenging way.